codacy/docs/docs/organizations/managing-people.md

 Members of an organization can see the details of the repositories in that organization and add new repositories to be analyzed by Codacy.
 Besides this, Codacy only analyzes commits to **private repositories** from contributors who are members of the corresponding organization on Codacy.

 !!! important
-    Make sure that you invite or ask your team members to join your organization on Codacy so that Codacy analyzes their commits on private repositories.
+    -   Make sure that you invite or ask your team members to join your organization on Codacy so that Codacy analyzes their commits on private repositories.

-    Contributors who aren't part of your Git provider organization can't join your Codacy organization, but you should still add them to Codacy to analyze their commits on private repositories.
+    -   Contributors who aren't part of your Git provider organization can't join your organization on Codacy app, but you should still add them to your Codacy organization to analyze their commits on private repositories.

+    -   In some Enterprise plans, Codacy automatically adds to the organization new people that commit on your private repositories and analyzes their commits.

 To list and manage the members of your organization, open your organization **Settings**, page **People**.
-This page also shows when the organization members last logged in to Codacy:
+This page also shows when the organization members last logged in to Codacy app:

 ![People in an organization](images/organization-people.png)

 ## Joining an organization {: id="joining"}

-To become a member of an organization on Codacy you must [sign up to Codacy](../getting-started/codacy-quickstart.md) using your Git provider and follow the instructions to either join an existing organization or add a new one.
+To become a member of an organization on Codacy app you must [sign up to Codacy](../getting-started/codacy-quickstart.md) using your Git provider and follow the instructions to either join an existing organization or add a new one.

 To join or add an organization after completing the sign-up process, click **Organizations** on the top right-hand menu under your avatar: